Discover the lives of the Chumash

 Lone Woman of San Nicolas Island

-The popular book, Island of the Blue Dolphins, was based on the real life of an Indian woman who lived alone on San Nicolas Island for 18 years.
-A historically accurate oil painting of the Lone Woman, based on descriptions by people who actually saw her when she was removed from the island in 1853, was recently donated to the Museum by local artist Holly Harmon.
+The popular book, Island of the Blue Dolphins, was based on the real life of a Native woman who lived alone on San Nicolas Island for 18 years.
+A historically accurate oil painting of the Lone Woman, based on descriptions by people who actually saw her when she was removed from the island in 1853, was recently donated to the Museum by local artist Holli Harmon.
 The painting has now been installed for public viewing as a permanent addition to the existing Lone Woman exhibit in Chumash Life.
+Although she was not Chumash, she is an important figure in the history of Santa Barbara.

-For more information on the Lone Woman please visit the National Park Service website: https://www.nps.gov/chis/learn/historyculture/lonewoman.htm
+For more information on the Lone Woman please visit the National Park Service website.

 Above the door at the end of the room is a very special Chumash plank canoe, or tomol, that never went to sea.
-Fernando Librado, a Chumash man, saw the last original tomols as a boy in the 1850s.
-He was in his 70s when he shared his memories with the anthropologist John P. Harrington.
+Fernando Librado Kitsepawit, a Chumash man, saw the last original tomols as a boy in the 1850s.
+He was in his seventies when he shared his memories with the anthropologist John P. Harrington.
 Together they built this tomol for display in 1915.
 The knowledge they preserved has allowed new tomols to be built and cross the Santa Barbara Channel today.